Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

 The best way to prevent data exfiltration is to detect it as soon as an attack is launched.
 Some things you can do to detect data exfiltration and protect your organization’s data include:

 • Perform a risk assessment.
-This will help you identify all valuable data assets and make an inventory of all the endpoints where this data resides.
-You should also estimate the business effect of potential exfiltration for each of the data assets you identify.
+This will help you identify all valuable data assets and inventory all the endpoints where this data resides.
+You should also estimate the business effect of potential exfiltration for each data asset you identify.

 • Create a data breach incident response policy.
 This is one information security control your organization can use to detect, stop, and recover from a cybersecurity incident.
-It should not only specify your methods of eliminating data security threats, but also detail who will carry out these actions.
-Altogether, your data breach incident response policy should cover: stakeholder support, an inventory of sensitive data, and clear communication channels.
+It should specify your methods of eliminating data security threats and who will carry out these actions.
+Altogether, your data breach incident response policy should cover stakeholder support, an inventory of sensitive data, and clear communication channels.

 • Train your employees.
-Most business leaders already know the importance of their employees understanding information security.
-Employee training can help your staff spot some of the less sophisticated phishing attacks and learn the protocols for reporting a data breach.
-Staff training is important, but it alone is not enough to prevent data exfiltration.
+Most business leaders know the importance of their employees’ understanding of information security.
+Employee training can help your staff spot some less sophisticated phishing attacks and learn the protocols for reporting a data breach.
+Staff training is essential, but more is needed to prevent data exfiltration.

 • Consider blocking or blacklisting.
-Some organizations block or blacklist certain domains or activities to prevent data exfiltration attempts.
-This approach involves blocking certain email providers or software that are associated with cyberattacks.
-That said, blacklisting often fails to account for the dynamic nature of modern work, where employees need to work with many different stakeholders via a wide range of mediums.
+Some organizations secure or blacklist certain domains or activities to prevent data exfiltration attempts.
+This approach involves blocking certain email providers or software associated with cyberattacks.
+That said, blacklisting fails to account for the dynamic nature of modern work, where employees need to work with many different stakeholders via a wide range of mediums.

 • Label and tag sensitive data.
-Another data loss prevention (DLP) strategy is to label and tag sensitive data.
-DLP software will notice any tagged data moving outside of your company’s network and can either flag or prevent the activity.
-While promising, this approach relies on employees tagging data correctly to be effective.
+Another Data Loss Prevention (DLP) strategy is to label and tag sensitive data.
+DLP software will notice any tagged data moving outside your company’s network and can flag or prevent the activity.
+While promising, this approach relies on employees classifying data correctly to be effective.
 Ultimately, the manual process of tagging data isn’t scalable since employees could label data incorrectly or not label sensitive data at all.

-• Employ email data loss prevention (DLP).
+• Employ email Data Loss Prevention (DLP).
 As mentioned, email is a crucial communication method for almost every business.
-But it’s also a key way for cybercriminals to gain access to your company’s valuable data.
-Email DLP can help filter out phishing attempts or other data exfiltration methods before your employees even get the chance to view or open any attachments or links.
+But it’s also a fundamental way for cybercriminals to access your company’s valuable data.
+Email DLP can help filter out phishing attempts or other data exfiltration methods before your employees can view or open any attachments or links.

 • Establish endpoint protection.
-Data exfiltration focuses on retrieving, transferring, and copying data on endpoints, and endpoints have historically provided one of the easiest access points for hackers.
+Data exfiltration focuses on retrieving, transferring, and copying data on endpoints, and endpoints have historically provided one of the most accessible access points for hackers.
 Comprehensive endpoint detection solutions can be a first-line defense against threats like data exfiltration.

 Ultimately, preventing data exfiltration is possible with security solutions that ensure data loss and leakage prevention.